2001 MBNA Cal Ripken Jr. 400: Race

-Labonte took the lead from Jarrett on the first lap before Jarrett reclaimed it on lap two.
+Bobby Labonte took the lead from Dale Jarrett on the first lap before Jarrett reclaimed it on lap two.
 Dale Earnhardt Jr. became the leader on lap three and led until the first caution came out for Labonte and Bill Elliott crashing in turn two.
 Ricky Craven inherited the lead, which he maintained until Earnhardt retook it on lap 41.
 On lap 56, Jeremy Mayfield hit the turn two wall after his right front tire went down, causing him to lose consciousness.
 He was able to walk to the infield care center, suffering only a chipped tooth and minor bruises; NASCAR officials inspected Mayfield's car and found a partially torn left lap seat belt, which was damaged in the same fashion as Dale Earnhardt's in the Daytona 500 earlier that year, a major factor in his death.
 A Goodyear spokesman later stated Mayfield's tire was too damaged to determine what had happened.